 One of the easiest ways to determine whether your attic lacks adequate ventilation is a hot ceiling.
 Even on a hot summer day, a properly ventilated attic should circulate hot, stale air out while drawing fresh air in.

 A ceiling that’s warm to the touch signals that hot, stuffy air is trapped above.
-Fortunately you can fix the issue with efficient attic ventilation solutions, such as an electric- or a solar-powered ventilator.
+Fortunately you can fix the issue with efficient attic ventilation solutions, such as an electric-powered ventilator.
 These devices keep the air flowing, lowering the temperature in your attic and throughout your home.

 Attics that don’t ventilate properly can encourage hot, moist air to build up inside.
 This often translates to damp rafters and insulation.
 If you notice excess moisture in the attic, call the Bryans United Air Conditioning team for an inspection right away.